-The release pressure for the spring chamber is a maximum of 90 psi.
+The release pressure for spring applied air release actuators are a maximum of 125 psi.
 Ensure that the system pressure is adequate to fully release the brakes.

 It is necessary to size air compressors and storage tanks to provide sufficient air for the intended duty of the brakes.
 Actuators and control valves equipped with "U" cups and "O" rings require lubrication in order to provide long service life.
 Unlubricated seals will have excessive friction and wear.
 The oil that is required for the lubricator should be a hydraulic type with a viscosity grade of 10 to 32 centistokes.
 Heavy oils do not work well for lubricators.
-Diaphragm type actuators do not require lubrication.

-The main supply line to the control and brake system should be equipped with a filter and regulator.
+The main supply line to the control and brake system should be equipped with a filter, regulator and lubricator.
 The filter's function is to remove moisture and dirt in the system and the regulator will provide a constant air pressure to the control system.
 If the brake system is operating in sub-zero temperatures, it is recommended to have an air dryer in the system to remove all moisture.
-Alternatively, the lubricator can be filled with methyl hydrate (wood alcohol) to prevent freezing of the air system.
+Alternatively, a lubricator can be filled with methyl hydrate (wood alcohol) to prevent freezing of the air system.